Variations of primeness and Factorization of ideals in Leavitt Path Algebras: Insulated Prime Leavitt path algebras and Insulated Prime Ideals

 Assume (2).
 If $P$ is a maximal ideal, then clearly $P$ is an insulated prime ideal as the simple ring $L_{K}(E)/P$ is insolated prime.
 Suppose $P$ is a maximal graded ideal with $E^{0}\backslash P$, a finite set.
-It is easy to check that $P$ is a graded prime ideal and, as $L_{K}(E)$ is $\mathbb{Z} $-graded, $P$ is a prime ideal of $L_{K}(E)$ (see Proposition II.1.4, Chapter II in \cite{NvO}).
+It is easy to check that $P$ is a graded prime ideal and, as $L_{K}(E)$ is $\mathbb{Z}$ -graded, $P$ is a prime ideal of $L_{K}(E)$ (see Proposition II.1.4, Chapter II in \cite{NvO}).
 Hence $P=I(H,S)$ where $H=P\cap E^{0}$ and $(E\backslash (H,S))^{0}$ is downward directed.
 By the maximality of $P$, $P=I(H,B_{H})$ and $L_{K}(E)/P\cong L_{K}(E\backslash(H,B_{H}))$ has no non-zero proper graded ideals.
 Hence, by Proposition \ref{graded-simple}, $L_{K}(E)/P\cong M_{\Lambda}(K[x,x^{-1}])$, where $\Lambda$ is some index set.
 Now, by hypothesis, $(E\backslash(H,B_{H}))^{0}=$ $E^{0}\backslash P$ is a finite set and so $L_{K}(E\backslash(H,B_{H}))$ has a multiplicative identity.
 Hence $\Lambda$ must be a finite set and we conclude that $L_{K}(E)/P\cong M_{n}(K[x,x^{-1}])$ for some positive integer $n$.
 This proves (1). \end{proof}

 \begin{remark} \textrm{The property of being insulated prime is independent of the property of being strongly prime.
 Note that any non-graded maximal ideal of L is insulated prime by Theorem \ref{Type I}, but it is not strongly prime since, by Theorem \ref{Strongly primes of LPAs}, a strongly prime ideal of $L$ must be graded.
-Likewise, a graded prime ideal of the form I(H,B$_{H}\setminus${u}) is strongly prime since it is graded strongly primitive (Theorem \ref{Strongly primes of LPAs}), but is not a maximal graded ideal as it is properly contained in the ideal I(H,B$_{H}$). } \end{remark}
+Likewise, a graded prime ideal of the form $I(H,B_{H}\setminus{u} ) $ is strongly prime since it is graded strongly primitive (Theorem \ref {Strongly primes of LPAs}), but is not a maximal graded ideal as it is properly contained in the ideal $I(H, B_{H})$ and consequently it cannot be an insulated prime ideal. } \end{remark}